BlaqueDevs/se-assignment-day-4-software-project-management-Abdulaibt/README.md

 how can project managers ensure that deadlines are met?
 Project managers can take several steps to ensure that deadlines are met:

-1. **Clear Planning**: Develop a detailed project plan that outlines tasks, timelines, and milestones.
+1. **Objective Planning**: Develop a detailed project plan that outlines tasks, timelines, and milestones.
 Use Gantt charts or project management software to visualize the schedule.

 2. **Set Realistic Deadlines**: Estimate timeframes based on team capacity, complexity of tasks, and past project experiences to ensure deadlines are achievable.